 Our MSc Mathematical Finance is a highly specialised and technical programme, and is, as such, mathematically quite challenging.
-To succeed on this course, you will need strong ability in Mathematics, and some experience in Statistics or Econometrics, evidenced by a good 2:1 or first in Mathematics, Statistics, Physics or another relevant quantitatively-focused undergraduate degree.
+To succeed on this course, you will need strong ability in Mathematics and Finance, and some experience in Statistics or Econometrics, evidenced by a good 2:1 or first in Mathematics, Statistics, Physics or another relevant quantitatively-focused undergraduate degree.
 A clear emphasis in your choice of undergraduate electives on the aforementioned areas will strengthen your application.

 While you will, throughout the course, develop all necessary advanced skills, confident foundations in mathematics (in particular sound knowledge of Probability Theory, Linear Algebra and Differential Calculus) are necessary to build on.